mradamcox/mradamcox.github.io/content/posts/bars-and-restaurants-in-fq-and-marigny.md

 ### Map Interactivity

-The use of the map is very simple: click on a business, and it's name, owner, and any other businesses owned by the same entity will pop up in the right-hand panel.
+The use of the map is very simple: click on a business, and its name, owner, and any other businesses owned by the same entity will pop up in the right-hand panel.
 [Enjoy!](https://mradamcox.github.io/geog4046/final/)